minio/docs/source/reference/minio-mc/mc-event-remove.rst

    *Optional* The event(s) to remove.
 Specify multiple events using a comma ``,`` delimiter.
 See :ref:`mc-event-supported-events` for supported events.

-   Defaults to removing all events on the :mc-cmd:`~mc event remove ALIAS` bucket with the :mc-cmd:`~mc event remove ARN` notification target.
+   Defaults to removing all events on the :mc-cmd:`~mc event rm ALIAS` bucket with the :mc-cmd:`~mc event rm ARN` notification target.

 .. mc-cmd:: --force

-   *Optional* Removes all events on the :mc-cmd:`~mc event remove ALIAS` bucket with the :mc-cmd:`~mc event remove ARN` notification target.
+   *Optional* Removes all events on the :mc-cmd:`~mc event rm ALIAS` bucket with the :mc-cmd:`~mc event rm ARN` notification target.

 .. mc-cmd:: --prefix